bitmakerla/estela/docs/estela/installation/helm-variables.md

 #### Mailing

-  > **Note:** The mailing configuration is used to send email regarding users creation on the estela system.

 * _<EMAIL\_HOST>_ (Required): Host of the SMTP email server.

 * _<EMAIL\_PORT>_ (Required): Port of the SMTP email server.